Canon 640, 645, 660 series & other ink cartridges - How to refill

 Don't leave cartridge sitting on paper towels (upright) after filling.
 The tissues or paper towel will wick all the ink out - if left long enough.

 Don't seal the fill holes after filling!
-They must stay open to let air in.
+They must stay open !!!

 You can replace the top label if you like, but there is no need to.
-The cartridge will work perfectly ok without it.
+The cartridge will work perfectly well without it.

 Note: A Canon cartridge (of this type) leaking is never caused by the fill holes being left open or missing the top label.
-Too much ink is the most likely cause when filling a standard size (not XL) cartridge.
+Too much ink is the most likely cause by far - when filling a standard size (not XL) cartridge.

 Need more info?
 Contact us